 Undergraduate Secondary Teacher Education

-The secondary teacher education program at the University of Michigan is a three-term program that prepares students to teach grades 6-12.
-Starting during your junior year, you can work toward an undergraduate degree and secondary teacher certification through the State of Michigan.
+The secondary teacher education program at the University of Michigan now offers first-year admission in addition to the option to transfer in as a junior (either across campus or from a different college or university).
+Secondary teacher education candidates may also remain in their home unit (such as the College of Literature, Science, and the Arts) while adding certification to their degree.
+Secondary teacher education’s three-term program prepares students to teach middle and high school grades with secondary teacher certification through the State of Michigan.
+Students select an initial (primary) endorsement area and may also choose to (optionally) pursue an additional endorsement to broaden their range of career options.
 As a prospective secondary teacher, also called a “teaching intern,” you get the opportunity to teach subjects about which you have a deep understanding.

 First-year students interested in secondary teacher education should consider applying for the Teacher Education Preferred Admissions (TEPA) Program.